Monday, November 25, 2019

 its luminous hue, its sharp brittle cost,

-and to its tune a piper's pentecost--
+and to its tune a piper's Pentecost--

 its denial of any resistance.